-We provide special educational support and resources for children age three through 21 with various types of disabilities.
-All students are evaluated as part of our comprehensive intervention program, but parents may request additional evaluation if they believe their child has a disability.
-If a student is eligible for services, a support team will work together to develop and implement an Individualized Education Program to provide additional support or enrichment.
-These services are available to both high and low achievers.
+ECS provides special educational support and resources for children ages three through 21 with various types of disabilities.
+All students are evaluated as part of the comprehensive intervention program, but parents may request additional evaluation if they believe their child has a disability.
+If a student is eligible for services, a support team will work together to develop and implement an Individualized Education Program (for both high and low achievers) to provide additional support or enrichment.

 Elizabethton City Schools provides services for children with disabilities residing within the city.
 Special Education services are provided for children eligible in one or more of the following areas: Learning disabled, developmentally delayed, those with intellectual disabilities, visually impaired, blind, hearing impaired, deaf, traumatic brain injury, emotionally disturbed, physically impaired, health impaired, autistic, ADHD, speech/language impaired and gifted.

 If you know of a child, or have a child between the ages of 3 - 21 not currently receiving services, please contact the Director of Special Education at 423-547-8000.

 Gifted Child Find

 Intellectual giftedness is found throughout diverse populations and crosses all economic and cultural boundaries.
 Early identification and intervention are often required to meet the unique needs of these children.